ezlifeSol/gampose/README.md

 - **GameAudio**: Provides functionality for playing background music and sound effects in the game.
   It supports playing audio from resource files and managing sound effects.

+### Image Management

+- **GameImage**: A singleton object responsible for caching and retrieving images from asset paths.
+  It improves performance by avoiding redundant loading of images and stores them in memory for quick access.

 ### Input Handling